|

 convection currents, continuous cover layers may actually promote

 the spread of deep seated landfill fires.
+To

 minimize the spread of landfill fire and to control oxygen entry,